Erfan-Ahmadi/erfan-ahmadi.github.io/Yugen/Introduction.md

 1. We started it from scratch and there is no legacy code to wrestle with!
 2. We decided to have Vulkan as our First Rendering API to develop on and we have a thin rendering abstraction on top of it.
+3. It's in a serious production pipeline and you're going to see in real-time the mistakes we make or I specifically make on the rendering part.

 In these series of blog posts that come out as a journal for me I'm going to focus mostly on Our Rendering System.
 My friends are working on exciting subsystems such as World Editor, Scripting System, Job system, ECS; I hope they blog about it and share their knowledge too.